All in all, the Corsair Glaive RGB is a solid gaming mouse and definitely worth buying.

 At the core of the Glaive is the PixArt PMW3367 sensor, a custom Corsair derivative of the vaunted PMW3360.
 The PMW3360 is still regarded as one of the best sensors on the market and has since spawned the newer Corsair variant, the PMW3391.

 I used a rather wide gauntlet of games to assess the Corsair Glaive RGB – Destiny 2, Anthem, The Division 2 open beta, Battlerite, and Final Fantasy XIV.
 The Glaive is touted as an FPS mouse, but it doesn’t really possess any innate features that make it a more suitable choice for FPS titles over others.
-I found the Glaive performed equally – and admirably, I’ll add – across the different genres I tested under.
+Through tests, I found the Glaive performed equally – and admirably – across the different genres.

 I like to use more “clicky” MOBA and MMORPG games like Battlerite and Final Fantasy XIV to assess button quality.
 Corsair doesn’t cut any corners here, as the usual Omron switches rated for 50 million clicks are present.
-During my time with the aforementioned titles, I noticed no signs of pretravel, and the switches felt tactile and produced responsive feedback.
+During my time with the titles mentioned above, I noticed no signs of pretravel, and the switches felt tactile and produced responsive feedback.

 Lastly, the Corsair Glaive RGB didn’t show any signs of inborn angle-snapping or jitter.